HumanCompatibleAI/overcooked-demo/README.md

 ### Issues

 We have sometimes found the animation to break & behave weirdly (e.g. skip timesteps).
 This is usually caused by updates to the overcooked gridoworld code (such as switching branches or updating).
 Uninstalling both `overcooked_ai_js` and `overcooked-demo` and reinstalling them usually fixes the issue (simply restarting one's computer might help too).

+### Updating gh-pages

+To update gh-pages, remember that it might be necessary to link the overcooked_js repo again (if changes were made there too).
+Additionally, due to an [issue](https://github.com/HumanCompatibleAI/overcooked-demo/issues/14), one must go through all instances of paths containing "assets" in the demo.js and replay.js files and update them to "static/assets".